11 Ice Age Trail Hikes to Explore This Winter

 Jerry Lake Segment – Taylor County

-One of the most noted geographic landforms along the route is the Hemlock Esker, a mile-long ridge immersed in a hemlock forest that rises 80 feet above the forest floor.
+Along this forested route, you’ll also be amazed by the Hemlock Esker, a mile-long ridge immersed in a hemlock forest that rises 80 feet above the forest floor.

 Northeast